goldmansachs/obevo-kata/internal/doc/kata2-reverse-engineering.md

 To fix this, we need to initialize the schema, i.e. to tell Obevo that this schema has already been deployed, which we will do next.

+(For reference, you can see the expected file output in kata-files/lesson2/expected)

 ## Step 4: Run INIT against the production environment